Cambodia Visa and Passport Requirements

 Visas are required by all nationals referred to in the chart above.
 You can obtain these in advance or on arrival at most ports of entry.

-Applications should included a self-addressed envelope for the return of passports.
+Postal applications should included a self-addressed envelope for the return of passports.
 You must provide your flight details or travel itinerary with your visa application.

 If planning on obtaining a visa on arrival, it's advisable to check with the consulate to make sure your port of entry issues visas.